 This constriction leads to many health issues like knee or back pain and some digestive problems as well as improper breathing.
 Some experts claim that psoas stress leads to chronic physical pain too.

-Of course, your physique is not the only thing that is experiencing problems due to constricted and stressed psoas.
+Of course, your physique is not the only thing that is experiencing problems due to constricted and stressed poses.
 As previously mentioned, the psoas is not responsible only for the structural balance; it also affects the psychological well-being and your attitude.
 Many health problems have been related to chronic psoas stress.

 For example, it can hurt your emotional condition, it can affect your Huffpost with other people and it can even affect your view of life.
 The first step towards finding a solution to this problem is to accept the fact that a healthy psoas means a better emotional state.